 The novel object recognition (NOR) test was used to evaluate recognition memory on day 26 post-CCI.
 In the habituation phase, on days 22-25 post-injury, animals were exposed to an empty opaque box used as an open field, for 10 min.
 Twenty-four hours later, in a familiarization phase, each animal was given 20 min to explore two identical objects, placed in the same open field.
-Four hours later, in the second test phase, animals were exposed to two dissimilar objects placed in the same open field: one familiar object used in the first phase and one novel object.
-In the test phase, exploration time was 10 min and time spent exploring each of the objects was measured.
-Performance was tracked with software (ANY-maze, Smart; Bioseb).
-A recognition index (RI), that is, the time spent investigating the novel object relative to the total object investigation, was calculated as follows: percentage time spent with novel object.
-Mice that
+Four hours later, in the second test phase, animals were exposed to two dissimilar objects placed in the same open field: one familiar object used in the first phase, and one novel object.
+In the test phase, the exploration time was 10 minutes and time spent exploring each of the objects was measured.
+Performance was tracked with software (ANYmaze, Smart, Bioseb, France).
+A recognition index (RI), i.e. the time spent investigating the novel object relative to the total object investigation, was calculated as follows: percentage time spent with novel object/time spent with novel and familiar objects.
+Mice that discriminate between the old and new object should have a RI above 50%.